arunprakashpj/arunprakashpj/README.md

 ### Glad to see you here! 🤩 !

-I'm a final year student pursuing Masters in Computer Science 🎓 from Chalmers University of Technology, Sweden🏛.
+I'm a final year Volvo Group Scholar pursuing Masters in Computer Science 🎓 from Chalmers University of Technology, Sweden🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Completed the specialization in Distributed Systems and Cyber Security 👨🏻‍💻.
 I'm currently into Web Development and working on my Data Structures and Algorithms 🕸️ In the past, I have worked at the organizations like Huawei Research, ADP India, BlackBerry and Linux Foundation 🤓.

 ### More about me...